cloudmesh/classes/docs/source/n-resources.rst

      the author, when was it published, what is the proper url, and when was it accessed.

-What label should I give the reference?
-     For grading purposes use BD followed by the number in this assignment.
-This way if you want to use it in your final paper you can also use other students references

 What if my link no longer works?
      Can you find it in the internet archive?
 Is there a query you could find from the url and identify an alternate location?